 There is quick access at any time to the archives stored in the back, where everything is cataloged for easy reference and you can choose what you want to view and hear without the mystery.
 Among these treasures you will also find snippets of Tommy demos that never made it onto Townsend's Scoop series, interviews with band members about the opera, the film and the making of it as well as anecdotes about fist fights, song writing and the general confusion that surrounded the original recording session of a then unfeasible "double album".
 Entwistle speaks of how crappy the drums sounded and those sour notes he played on the French horn.
 Daltrey wonders what all of it is about and where it came from while Townsend works at explaining the concept of Tommy, what it meant to him when he wrote it, filmed it, its transmogrification on stage and what it means to him today.
 Is it biographical, parodic, artistic need, contractual obligation, spiritual groping, random chance, a labor of love or pure accident?
 Tommy, can you hear me?
 Click somewhere inside to find out.

-For the long-time Who fan, Tommy offers offers a goldmine of clips and archives, but falls short as a full presentation.
-For new fans and those just discovering the Who, this is an excellent starting point."
+For the long-time Who fan, Tommy offers a goldmine of clips and archives, but falls short as a full presentation.
+For new fans and those just discovering The Who, this is an excellent starting point."

 Reviewed by: Underdogs